 What do angelfish eat?
 Angelfish are naturally carnivorous, so they need to be fed the right foods to help them reach optimum size and remain healthy.
-It's usually best to offer a daily feeding of flakes or a pelleted diet formulated for angels, and then supplement the fish with live feedings of freshly-hatched brine shrimp, bloodworms, and daphnia grown from your cultures to avoid contaminated sources.
+It's usually best to offer a daily feeding of flakes or a pelleted diet formulated for angels, and then supplement the fish with live feedings of freshly hatched brine shrimp, bloodworms, and daphnia grown from your cultures to avoid contaminated sources.

 3. Angelfish Can Grow to Nearly Ten Inches

-How big can angelfish get and how fast do angelfish grow?
+How big do angelfish get and how fast do angelfish grow?
 On average, well-cared for angelfish will reach about six inches tall upon adulthood, which is about a year and a half old.
 If they're housed in very large tanks and are not overcrowded, they can reach nearly ten inches, although this would be quite rare in captivity.

-Angelfish are often thought of as community fish, meaning they can live with a variety of other tropical species.
+Are angelfish aggressive?
+These fish are often thought of as community fish, meaning they can live with a variety of other tropical species.
 While this is true when they're young, angels become more territorial and aggressive as they mature.
 For this reason, it's usually better to house them in a separate tank as adults.